PXL-IT-NET/Guts-DotNetAdvanced/Chapter9_10_11_Entity_Framework/README.md

 **Do not change the constructors or place code outside the if-test in the *OnConfiguring* method.
 Otherwise the automatic tests will not function properly.**

-The *BankContext* will be instantiated at the startup of the application inside *App.xaml.cs* (wiring).
+The *BankContext* should be instantiated at the startup of the application inside *App.xaml.cs* (wiring).
 At that moment the *CreateOrUpdateDatabase* method of the context should be called.
 You need to make sure this method works.

+Tip: use the names and feedback of the automatic tests as guidance.

 #### CityRepository.cs (Bank.Infrastructure)
 The *CityRepository* class implements *ICityRepository* that defines 1 method: